 Graduate and International Programs hosts a two hour orientation each fall and spring to welcome the incoming LLM and MS candidates.
 The orientation is typically held approximately one week before classes begin for the semester.
-Representatives from the Registrar’s Office, the Office of JD Student Affairs, Financial Aid, Career Services and the Office of Clinical Education will be present to familiarize the candidates with the resources available through USD and the School of Law.
+Representatives from the Law School Registrar, the Office of Law Student Affairs, Financial Aid, Career and Professional Development and the Office of Clinical Education will be present to familiarize the candidates with the resources available through USD and the School of Law.

 The orientation also is an excellent opportunity to meet the other incoming LLM and MS candidates as well as the staff of the Graduate and International Programs office who will work with you throughout your degree program.